butlerx/wetty/README.md

 To install it globally from npm use yarn or npm:

-- yarn, `yarn -g add wetty.js`
+- yarn, `yarn global add wetty.js`
 - npm, `npm i -g wetty.js`

-For auto-login feature you'll need sshpass installed(NOT required for rest of the program".
+For auto-login feature you'll need sshpass installed (NOT required for rest of the program).

 - `apt-get install sshpass` (debian eg. Ubuntu)
 - `yum install sshpass` (red hat flavours eg. CentOs)